tendeo/CS5319/README.md

 ### Benefits

-✅ **Separation of Concerns**: Clear separation between presentation (client) and business logic (server)
+1- **Separation of Concerns**: Clear separation between presentation (client) and business logic (server)

-✅ **Scalability**: Server can handle multiple clients simultaneously
+2- **Scalability**: Server can handle multiple clients simultaneously

-✅ **Technology Independence**: Client and server can use different technologies (React vs Spring Boot)

-✅ **Centralized Data Management**: Single source of truth in the database
+3- **Centralized Data Management**: Single source of truth in the database

-✅ **Security**: Business logic and sensitive operations are protected on the server
+4- **Security**: Business logic and sensitive operations are protected on the server

-✅ **Maintainability**: Changes to client UI don't affect server logic and vice versa
+5- **Maintainability**: Changes to client UI don't affect server logic and vice versa

-✅ **Reusability**: The same REST API can serve web, mobile, or other client applications
+6- **Reusability**: The same REST API can serve web, mobile, or other client applications

-### Why Chosen for This Application
+### Why we selected it as a style for this application

 1. **Fitness tracking requires data persistence**: Users need their workouts, goals, and progress saved across sessions
 2. **Multi-user support**: Multiple users can access the system simultaneously with their own data